23 Unemployment and business cycles

 To combat unemployment, various government programs can be implemented to help unemployed workers find new jobs more efficiently.
 These programs include active labor market policies often run by employment agencies such as training and educational initiatives.
 Other passive labor market policies such as wage subsidies, public employment schemes, and unemployment benefits can also help to improve the labor market.
 Each of these measures aims to reduce the duration and impact of unemployment, fostering a more robust and productive workforce.

-17.1 Reasons for unemployment
+23.1.1 Explanations for unemployment

 In a perfect labor market, wages would adjust so that the quantity of labor supplied equals the quantity of labor demanded.
 At equilibrium, there is no unemployment, and wage rate adjustments ensure that all workers are fully employed.
 However, the reality is that labor markets do not clear instantaneously.